Texas baseball player hit by gunfire during game

-TEXARKANA, Texas (KTAL/KMSS) – A baseball player with Texas A&M University-Texarkana was hospitalized after being struck by a stray bullet during a game Saturday evening.
+A baseball player with Texas A&M University-Texarkana was hospitalized after being struck by a stray bullet during a game Saturday evening.
+KTLA’s sister station KTAL/KMSS reports.

 Texarkana Texas Police said officers were called to a shooting in a neighborhood near Spring Lake Park Saturday evening.
 A short time later, officers were called to the park for a baseball player that may have been shot.